 Role of IoT in virtual clinical trials

-Adoption of virtual trials in wake of the Covid-19 pandemic will have a long-term influence on mobile and IoT-based wearables.
+The adoption of virtual trials in the wake of the Covid-19 pandemic has had a long-term influence on mobile and IoT-based wearables.
 The rising investments in remote patient monitoring can completely transform the on-site environment into virtual trials with benefits such as larger sample size, reduced medical staff, enhanced data quality, stay-at-home trials, patient safety monitoring, risk-based real-time monitoring, and reduced site setup and costs.

 Remote patient monitoring is enabled by consumer-oriented IoT devices.
-The state-of-the-art IoT devices support contract research organisations in real-time data collection and processing.
+The state-of-the-art IoT devices support contract research organisations in real-time data collection and processing within the clinical trials industry.
 They also help in providing alerts and notification triggers, remote screening, and periodic self-assessments of study participants through connected digital devices.